tonmetaspace/discord-bot/README.md

 - Manage Channels - Grant locally per channel not in Developer Portal Text Permissions
 - Send Messages
-- Manage Messages
+- Manage Messages - Grant locally per channel not in Developer Portal
 - Embed Links
-- Read Message History
+- Read Message History - Grant locally per channel not in Developer Portal
+- Mention @everyone, @here, and All Roles - Grant locally per channel not in Developer Portal

-- "Send messages" and "Embed links" are necessary in order to bridge between the Hubs room that is linked to a channel and the messages that are sent within the channel on Discord.
+- "Send Messages" and "Embed Links" are necessary in order to bridge between the Hubs room that is linked to a channel and the messages that are sent within the channel on Discord.
-- "Manage webhooks" is necessary in order for the bot to find and use a webhook for bridging chat.
+- "Manage Webhooks" is necessary in order for the bot to either create or find and use a webhook for bridging chat.
-- "Manage channels" is necessary in order for the bot to set the channel topic and bridge chat. **Note:** We do not ask for this permission globally when you add the bot to your server, instead we recommend you grant this permission to the bot in specific groups or channels.
+- "Manage Channels" is necessary in order for the bot to set the channel topic and bridge chat. **Note:** We do not advise asking for this permission globally when adding the bot to your server, instead we recommend you grant this permission to the bot in specific groups or channels.
-- "Manage messages" and "read message history" are necessary in order for the bot to pin notification messages.
-Like "manage channels", you should probably grant these for specific groups and channels.
+- "Manage Messages" and "Read Message History" are necessary in order for the bot to pin notification messages.
+Like "Manage Channels", you should probably grant these for specific groups and channels.
+- "Mention @everyone, @here, and All Roles" is necessary in order for the bot to notify the people present when the scheduled notification messages are posted.
+Like "Manage Channels", you should probably grant this for specific groups and channels.

 You can and should assign these on a channel-by-channel basis to the bot role after adding the bot to your guild.